nasahapps/AwkwardRatings-Android/README.md

 This view primarily shows the list of most-recently-updated movies from our Parse DB in a RecyclerView.
 For this app, I use [SuperRecyclerView](https://github.com/Malinskiy/SuperRecyclerView) for its ease of use in integrating SwipeRefreshLayout, an empty view, and for loading more items as the user scrolls down the list.
 Each list item contains two buttons for the user to vote on that particular movie (awkward or not awkward).

+The layout for the RecyclerView is different depending on the device and orientation.
+For phones in portrait, items are laid out in a vertical list using `LinearLayoutManager`, and in landscape, items are laid out in a horizontal list also using `LinearLayoutManager` but setting the orientation to `LinearLayoutManager.HORIZONTAL`.
+For tablets in portrait, items are laid out in a vertical grid of 2 columns using `GridLayoutManager`, and landscape for tablets are the same as for phones.

 The code for the Toolbar-hiding/showing effect as the user scrolls was sampled from [this helpful blog by Michal Z.](http://mzgreen.github.io/2015/02/15/How-to-hideshow-Toolbar-when-list-is-scroling%28part1%29/)

 Also, users are able to search for movies from this view from the Toolbar.
 This brings up a ListView that holds those results (Why ListView and not RecyclerView?
 Because RecyclerView has problems when fading in and out if its parent has `animateLayoutChanges=true` in the XML file.
-Plus, the ListView is known in this app to show at most 20 items while the main RecyclerView may hold thousands)
+Plus, the ListView is guaranteed in this app to show at most 20 items while the main RecyclerView may hold thousands)

 <h4>MovieActivity.class/MovieFragment.class</h4>